Conductors: Jules-Étienne Pasdeloup

 |27 March||Fantastique||Ménestrel 20/3, p.
 128; 27/3, p.
 135; 3/4, p.
 143|

 Unless otherwise stated, all the pictures on this page have been scanned from engravings, postcards, journals and other publications in our own collection.
+The modern photos were taken by Michel Austin in May and June 2013.
 All rights of reproduction are reserved.

 1. Jules Pasdeloup